How to Prevent Preterm Birth: 4 Tips All Moms Should Know

 Although the cause of preterm birth is often unknown and there are many factors involved, there are some things that may help reduce the risk.

-• Consider taking active folate 5-methyltetrahydrofolate (5-MTHF) or folic acid as soon as you begin trying to conceive.
-If you’re planning to get pregnant soon, start taking 5-MTHF or folic acid three months before conception.
+• Take folic acid (or active folate 5-methyltetrahydrofolate, 5-MTHF) as soon as you begin trying to conceive.
+If you’re planning to get pregnant soon, start taking folic acid or 5-MTHF three months before conception.
 The main difference between these two compounds is how our bodies use them: 5-MTHF is ready to use, while folic acid must be converted to 5-MTHF.
 Both are equally effective at increasing folate levels in pregnant women, but folic acid may lead to higher levels of its unconverted form in blood, the impact of which is uncertain [48].
-Folic acid supplements are known to prevent severe neural tube defects [49], [50] and reduce the risk of preterm birth by 8-14% [51]-[53].
-While the direct effect of 5-MTHF on these outcomes hasn’t been measured, it’s expected to be similar.
+Folic acid supplements are known to prevent severe neural tube defects [49], [50] and reduce the risk of preterm birth by 8-14% [51], [52], [53].
+The direct effect of 5-MTHF on these outcomes hasn’t been measured.
 Discuss with your healthcare provider to determine the best supplement and dosage for you.

 References